codepks/LearningQML/README.md

 >Positioner items are container items that manage the positions of items in a declarative user interface.
 Positioners behave in a similar way to the layout managers used with standard Qt widgets, except that they are also containers in their own right.
 >Positioners make it easier to work with many items when they need to be arranged in a regular layout.
 >Qt Quick Layouts can also be used to arrange Qt Quick items in a user interface.
-They manage both the positions and the sizes of items on a declarative user interface, and are well suited for resizable user interfaces.
+They manage both the positions and the sizes of items on a declarative user interface, and are **well suited for resizable user interfaces**.

+>Column can be told the positions, but layouts like ColumnLayout have to calculate the position themselves.
+Setting the width inside a ColumnLayout is bad, but in a Column it's ok

 ## Row